cid-harvard/vis-toolkit/README.md

 * Attributes http://54.172.130.22/api/products/?aggregation=2digit

 What to do with missing data over time?
-* Depends on the type of data
+* Depends on the type of data and the type of visualizations.
+For instance, time-based visualizations are more likely to fail if missing data for time point
  * Missing items
  * Missing attributes
  * Missing time points

-* Items should be loaded first, and ideally loaded only once
- * But for which level of details?..

 * Then other properties, attributes, can be loaded on-demand and eventually be kept
  * How do we decide to get rid of some items/attributes/properties?